McGill-DMaS/LENA/README.md

 ./inference.sh
 ```

-Results will be saved in the `results/` directory by default.
+Results will be saved in `data/inference_dict.pt` by default.

 ## 🛠️ Train the Pooler (Optional)